2023 Best Journalism Schools in North Carolina

 The average amount in student loans that journalism majors at Elon take out is $25,908.

-Read full report on Journalism at Queens University of Charlotte
+Full Journalism at Queens University of Charlotte Report

 A rank of #5 on this year’s list means Appalachian State University is a great place for journalism students.
-Located in the distant town of Boone, Appalachian State is a public college with a very large student population.
+Located in the distant town of Boone, Appalachian State is a public school with a fairly large student population.

 Journalism majors at Appalachian State take out an average of $25,486 in student loans while working on their egree.
 The average monthly payment of a loan this size is about $276, assuming that the borrower is on a 10-year repayment plan.

-Gardner - Webb University ranked #6 on this year’s Best Journalism Schools in North Carolina list.
-Gardner - Webb is a small private not-for-profit school located in the distant town of Boiling Springs.
+Gardner - Webb University did quite well in this year’s ranking of the best schools for journalism students.
+It came in at #6 on the list.
+Gardner - Webb is a small private not-for-profit school located in the town of Boiling Springs.

 Explore all the Best Journalism Colleges in the Southeast Area or other specific states within that region.